MENU

 diastasis recti Singapore

-Diastasis recti is a separation that occurs between the two sides of the rectus abdominis muscle.
-When you have diastasis recti your core is not able to function as effectively as it should.
+Diastasis recti is a separation between the two sides of the rectus abdominis muscle.
+When you have diastasis recti, your core cannot function as effectively as it should.
 Starting exercises too early or performing the wrong movements during activities can have long-term consequences for you and cause issues later in life.

-Postnatal care through physical therapy is not yet as routinely practiced in Singapore despite the prevalence of pelvic floor related issues and retraining the abdominal muscles following childbirth.
-Adjusting familiar Pilates exercises can be of great benefit women during pregnancy to deliver the same core stability to protect the connective tissue.
+Postnatal care through physical therapy is not yet as routinely practised in Singapore despite the prevalence of pelvic floor-related issues and retraining the abdominal muscles following childbirth.
+Adjusting familiar Pilates exercises can significantly benefit women during pregnancy, delivering the same core stability to protect connective tissue.

 HelloPhysio’s postnatal Pilates and physiotherapy focuses on deep core muscles and flexibility, and abdominal exercises can be modified for women with caesarean sections, abdominal wall separation, or pelvic joint weakness from pregnancy.
 Following birth, regaining abdominal and pelvic floor strength is essential to support the lower back.